joezbub/CarlaCrasher/README.md

 Clone the repository into CARLA's PythonAPI directory, so CarlaCrasher can access the CARLA module `.egg` file.

 # Run
 In the CarlaCrasher directory, run `python crasher.py`.
-You should see a pygame window pop up with a self-driving car driving through the simulator.
+You should see a pygame window pop up with a self-driving car driving in the simulator.